koendv/cst816t/README.md

   touchpad.begin(mode_touch);
 }
 ```
-In mode _touch_, if a finger touches the display the ic sends an interrupt and updates touch coordinates every 10ms.
+In mode _touch_, if a finger touches the display the ic sends an interrupt every 10ms.
+After the interrupt, you can read updated touch coordinates and finger count.
 All processing is done on the mcu.

 ### mode change
 ```